Lab Members

 Principal Investigator

 Karen Ottemann, Ph.D.
 Karen grew up in Michigan and Illinois before landing in the San Francisco Bay area in 7th grade.
-She received her B.S. in Bacteriology from UC Davis in 1987, worked for almost a year at Cetus Corporation, and then carried out Ph.D. work on the Vibrio cholerae virulence gene regulator ToxR at Harvard University in the Microbiology and Molecular Genetics Department with Prof. John Mekalanos.
-After finishing her Ph.D. in 1994, she moved to UC Berkeley Molecular Cell Biology Department to work on Salmonella chemoreceptors with Prof. Daniel E. Koshland, Jr. from 1994-1999.
-In 1999 she started her own lab at UC Santa Cruz focussed on colonization abilities and chemotaxis of Helicobacter pylori.
+She received her B.S. in Bacteriology from UC Davis, worked for almost a year at Cetus Corporation, and then carried out Ph.D. work on the Vibrio cholerae virulence gene regulator ToxR at Harvard University in the Microbiology and Molecular Genetics Department with Prof. John Mekalanos.
+After finishing her Ph.D. in 1994, she moved to UC Berkeley Molecular Cell Biology Department to work on Salmonella chemoreceptors with Prof. Daniel E. Koshland, Jr..
+In 1999, she started her own lab at UC Santa Cruz focussed on colonization abilities and chemotaxis of Helicobacter pylori.
 She enjoys sharing science with her lab members, the collegial atmosphere and amazing research done by her colleagues, and exploring the many gorgeous campus hiking and biking trails.

 Email: ottemann@ucsc.edu